Skip to content

 Difficulty for English Speakers

-• Both Ukrainian and Russian belong to the Slavic language family, which is quite different from English, implying a similar level of challenge.
+• Both Ukrainian and Russian belong to the Slavic language family, which is quite different from English, implying a similar level of challenge for learners unfamiliar with Slavic languages.

 • Ukrainian might be considered slightly softer and with more flexible grammar, but the differences mean that an English speaker knowing one won’t easily understand the other without study.